Post Holdings lowers estimate of avian flu's hit to egg supply

-(Reuters) - Food company Post Holdings Inc (POST.N) said a company-owned chicken flock in Nebraska, which tested positive for avian flu last month, was released from quarantine as several rounds of subsequent tests “did not confirm the presumptive positive”.
+June 18 (Reuters) - Food company Post Holdings Inc said a company-owned chicken flock in Nebraska, which tested positive for avian flu last month, was released from quarantine as several rounds of subsequent tests “did not confirm the presumptive positive”.

 The company said the U.S. Department of Agriculture released the flock on Thursday, a move that lowered its total affected egg supply to about 25 percent of commitments.